 Before learning how to strike we must learn how to push, before learning how to push we must learn how to lean on.

 In 6 Dragons Kung Fu (like it happens in many other martial arts) leaning, pushing and hitting are concepts that blend with each other continuously (read 6DKF’s interactions: from the strong blow to the light touch); the key ingredient that allows us to harmonize them is balance (read Kung Fu rooting: the pyramid concept).
 In terms of mobility, it does not matter which of these interactions we want to undertake (or we have to suffer), nor with what we have to deal with:

 - With ourselves (an arm, a leg, etc.)

 - With opponents (a chest, a hand, etc.)

 - With environment (a soil, a wall, etc.)

 - With an object (a stick, a chair, etc.)

-- Cause the maximum disadvantage to the opponent, with the minimum effort / risk / damage
+- Cause the maximum disadvantage to the opponent (with the minimum effort / risk / damage)

 - Express the full potential of our body (without wasting, dissipating the resources available)

 - Hide as much as possible our intentions and possibilities to the opponents (directions, targets, loadings, weight distribution, strategies, etc.)

 - Do not allow to understand when our body is under or out of control – We should try to hide as much as possible our alterations of stability to the opponents (to prevent the use of them against us and to organize effective traps)

 Author: Master Kongling